EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 ### After drafting
 The same deck building view persists with a couple of changes.
 There's no player order, so neighbours are not printed, and there's no reason to swap views.
 There's a link to download the deck as a csv file in the navigation bar instead.

+If the initiator of the draft has provided valid Admin Passkey, they may send the draft data to be collected in the database via POST-request to the Flask API.